SilverTree7622/Phaser3_GUI_Inspector/README.md

 		*/

 		// should call this function at the end of Phaser.Scene create function
-		// default setting will be applied
+		// default detailed setting will be applied PhaserDatActionWithScene(this);
-		PhaserDatActionWithScene(this);

 		// or